nathan-gardner/SECON2023Robot/Reports/Experimentation.md

 and mining can be offset with post-mining rehabilitation and efficient recycling.
 This constraint will lessen the broader impact the team has on the environment.

+Aluminum is also a light and rigid metal, so it is a good material to use for a rigid chassis frame.